-Native birds are protected by law so if you want to keep a native bird as a pet you’ll need a biodiversity conservation licence granted under the Biodiversity Conservation Act 2016 from the Office of Environment and Heritage (National Parks and Wildlife Service).
+Native birds are protected by law so if you want to keep a native bird as a pet you’ll need a biodiversity conservation licence granted under the Biodiversity Conservation Act 2016 from the Department of Planning, Industry and Environment (National Parks and Wildlife Service).

 Forty-one native birds bred in captivity can be kept as pets without a licence.

 Protecting native birds